David Kelly (politician): Committee assignments

 Kelly is the Assistant Majority Whip in the Republican-controlled House of Delegates.

 Kelly has a 77% lifetime rating from the American Conservative Union.
-He also has a B- rating from the West Virginia Citizens Defense League, a gun rights organization, as of 2020.
+He also has a B− rating from the West Virginia Citizens Defense League, a gun rights organization, as of 2020.
 Kelly had a 16% rating from the West Virginia chapter of the Sierra Club as of 2020.

+In June 2025, Kelly left the House to become the Commissioner of the Division of Corrections and Rehabilitation.

 Personal life

 Kelly is married to Jan Kelly and has four children.
 He is a Protestant.